-1 Paul Resnick is a Professor and Associate Dean for Research at the University of Michigan School of Information, and Director of the Center for Social Media Responsibility.
-He has been a consultant to Facebook but this work is independent.
+1 Paul Resnick is a Professor and Associate Dean for Research and Innovation at the University of Michigan School of Information, and Director of the Center for Social Media Responsibility.
+He was a consultant to Facebook in 2018-2020, but this work is independent.

-2 Aviv Ovadya served as Chief Technologist for the Center for Social Media Responsibility with primary responsibility for architecting the Iffy Quotient.
+2 Aviv Ovadya served as Chief Technologist for the Center for Social Media Responsibility in 2017-18, with primary responsibility for architecting the Iffy Quotient.

-3 Garlin Gilchrist helped to draft the initial version of this report while he was Executive Director of the Center for Social Media Responsibility.
+3 Garlin Gilchrist helped to draft the initial version of this report while he was Executive Director of the Center for Social Media Responsibility in 2017-18.
 He currently serves as Lieutenant Governor of the State of Michigan.